pippinbarr/cart253/topics/conditionals/booleans.md

 };
 ```

-This can be handy when we're usng conditionals in our program because our variables or properties can be designed to work with them.
+This can be handy when we're using conditionals in our program because our variables or properties can be designed to work with them.

 ### A lightswitch